Looking for Minimal Inverse Seesaw scenarios at the LHC with Jet Substructure Techniques: Acknowledgement

 \section{Acknowledgement}

 The work of PK and AB is partially supported by TDP project at Physical Research Laboratory (PRL), Department of Space, Government of India.
 Primary part of the computation were performed using the Vikram-100 HPC resources at PRL.
-AT would like to thank S. Dube for discussions.
+AT would like to thank S. Dube and A. Rane for discussions.
+AT would also like to acknowledge partial support from an SERB Early Career Research Award.
 PK and AB also gratefully acknowledge SUSY'17 and WHEPP'17 where parts of this work were presented and discussed.